 Whether as military commander, humanitarian, speaker, or author, Roméo Dallaire works tirelessly to bring national and international attention to situations too-often ignored, whether the prevention of mass atrocities and the recruitment and use of children in armed conflict, the impact of post-traumatic stress disorder on veterans and their families, or strategic solutions for lasting peace.

-"The Diplomat", an extraordinary lady who had a major impact on Mad Nick's educational progress in the fight against human trafficking.
+"The Diplomat", an extraordinary lady who had a major impact on Mad Nick's educational progress in the fight against human trafficking and transnational organized crime.

-Michael Franzese, who was born in Brooklyn, New York City, on 27 May 1951, the son of Colombo crime family underboss John Franzese.
+Michael Franzese, an extraordinary gentleman who was born in Brooklyn, New York City, on 27 May 1951, the son of Colombo crime family underboss John Franzese.
 He later moved to Long Island, and he quit studying at Hofstra University to enter a life of crime, acting against his father's wishes.

 In 1975, he was "made" as a soldato of the Colombo family, and he became a caporegime in 1980, leading between 300 and 500 soldati.
 He developed wide-ranging criminal connections, and he became involved with gasoline bootlegging during the 1980s, selling millions of gasoline in partnership with the Russian Mafia of Brighton Beach.